ressec/old-hemajoo-gaming/hemajoo-gaming-atlas-model/readme.txt

-The Hemajoo's Gaming Software Model component for Atlas provides the data model of the game.
+The Hemajoo's Gaming Software Model component provides the data model of the Atlas game.